Brunswick Heads: History

 Originally inhabited by people of the Bundjalung nation, the Brunswick River was charted by Captain Henry Rous in 1828.
 His visit was followed more than 20 years later by cedar cutters, whose activities led to the creation of the first town in what is now Byron Shire.
 By the 1880s, Brunswick Heads was a busy port with a small commercial centre.

 The town was initially proclaimed as the village of Brunswick on 20 March 1885 but the name Brunswick Heads became more commonly used and was officially changed in the NSW Government Gazette on 2 July 1971.
 The Brunswick part of the name comes from its closeness to the Brunswick River, which was named for Caroline of Brunswick.

 Poet and painter Edwin Wilson (1942–2022) started school at Brunswick Heads, as recorded in his 2000 autobiography The Mullumbimby Kid.

 Geography

 Brunswick Heads is a small coastal holiday village situated at the mouth of the Brunswick River.
 Torakina Beach is located within the breakwater, while a white sandy surf beach stretches to the south.
 The north bank of the river is the home to a protected rainforest and the southern bank provides a harbour and small marina for fishing boats and small craft.

 Despite the surrounding coastal development, Brunswick Heads has retained its traditional seaside village atmosphere.
 Timber bridges link the riverside to the river and surf beaches.

-Brunswick Heads has a 30 minutes travelling time from both Gold Coast Airport and the Ballina-Byron Gateway Airport, and it is 40 km south of the Queensland border.
+Brunswick Heads has a 30-minute travelling time from both Gold Coast Airport and the Ballina-Byron Gateway Airport, and it is 40 km south of the Queensland border.
 The Pacific Highway bypassed Brunswick Heads in 1998.